Search by Keyword

 With this in mind, one can see how easy it would have been for John to combine his sentiments for the two most influential women in his life into one song.
 This is reflected within his lyrics, “Ocean child” referring to the Japanese meaning of the name Yoko (literally, “child of the sea”).

-Other lyrical ideas contained in the song were derived from Lebanese poet and philosopher Kahlil Gibran.
-For instance, the opening line of “Julia,” namely “Half of what I say is meaningless, but I say it just to reach you” is derived from Gibran's book of writings and drawings “Sand And Foam” (1926) which includes the line “Half of what I say is meaningless; but I say it so the other half may reach you.”
+Other lyrical ideas contained in the song were derived from Lebanese poet and philosopher Kahlil Gibran, his writings from the 1920's gaining popularity in the 1960's.
+For instance, the opening line of “Julia,” namely, “Half of what I say is meaningless, but I say it just to reach you” is derived from Gibran's book of writings and drawings “Sand And Foam” (1926) which includes the line “Half of what I say is meaningless; but I say it so the other half may reach you.”
 Another line from “Julia,” “When I cannot sing my heart, I can only speak my mind” is inspired by Gibran's line “When life does not find a singer to sing her heart she produces a philosopher to speak her mind.”

-Paul has never claimed any percentage of authorship of “Julia,” instead referring to it as “a very good song.”
+Paul has never claimed to have written any part of “Julia,” instead referring to it as “a very good song.”
+Paul has also stated, regarding John's mother Julia, "She was a very beautiful woman; very good looking, with long red hair.
+When you're the son of a very beautiful woman, it's got to add something."
 However, when asked in 1972 about the song, John claimed “Yoko helped me with this one.”
 The above mentioned lyrical inspirations, undoubtedly, were what John must have meant as being 'help' from Yoko.

 As for the song's acoustic guitar structure, recording artist Donovan, who was also present in India at the time, relates: “Some afternoons we would gather at one of our pads and play the acoustic guitars we had all brought with us...John was keen to learn the finger-style guitar I played and he was a good student...John wrote 'Julia' and 'Dear Prudence' based on the picking I taught him.”